-Programming and production costs at domestic ESPN decreased in the current period compared to the prior-year period due to a lower cost mix of college football programming rights in the current period, partially offset by contractual rate increases.
+Programming and production costs at domestic ESPN decreased in the current period compared to the prior-year period due to a driven by contractual rate increases and programming additions.
+These increases were partially offset by lower cost mix of college football programming rights costs in the current period, partially offset by contractual rate increases period.

 The increase in international ESPN programming and production costs was attributable to higher soccer rights costs and production cost inflation, partially offset by a favorable foreign exchange impact.
-The increase in soccer rights costs was due to higher rates and new rights.
+The increase in soccer rights costs was due to higher rates and new soccer rights.

-Higher Star India programming and production costs were attributable to higher rights costs for ICC and, to a lesser extent, IPL cricket programming in the current period compared to the prior-year period.
+Higher Star India programming and production costs were attributable to higher rights an increase in cricket programming costs for ICC and, due to a lesser extent, IPL cricket programming airing two significant tournaments in the current period compared to the prior-year period.
 The increase in ICC cricket programming costs was due to an increase in average costs per match and more matches aired, while the increase in costs for IPL cricket programming was due to more matches aired.
-These increases were partially offset by the comparison to costs for BCCI cricket programming in the prior-year period as we did not renew the rights for the current fiscal year.
+These increases were partially offset by the comparison to costs for BCCI cricket programming one in the prior-year period as we did not renew the rights for the current fiscal year period.